 Counter-intuitively, by accepting the very thing you don't like and don't want gives you control over it.
-Acceptance means acknowledging what is; it does not condon it, want it, or approve it.
+Acceptance refers to acknowledging what is, not to condoning it, wanting it, or approving it.
 Give yourself permission to feel sad, to feel down, to feel discouraged.
-Paradoxically, the more open and receptive you are with your emotions, you'll do the emotional work and the emotions pass on.
+Paradoxically, the more open and receptive and in tune you are with your emotions, you do the emotional work and the emotions pass on.